-On a scale from 0 to 10, how much do you believe this to be true? $(0 = \text{not at all}, 10 = \text{completely believe it})$ • Do you know anyone who has ever died from a panic attack?
-Have you yourself ever suffered a heart attack because of the panic?
+- On a scale from 0 to 10, how much do you believe this to be true?
+(0 = not at all, 10 = completely believe it)

-Can you think of a time, outside of having a panic attack, when your heart was racing but it didn't scare you?
+Do you know anyone who has ever died from a panic attack?
+Have you yourself ever suffered a heart attack because of the panic? - Can you think of a time, outside of having a panic attack, when your heart was racing but it didn't scare you?
 Think of being on a roller coaster or being very excited about some good news you received.
 If you play sports in which you exert yourself, you probably experience a fast heartbeat regularly.
 Or you may recall a time when you were extremely frightened and this caused your heart to speed up, but you were so focused on the frightening experience that you didn't pay much attention to your internal experience.

-- in any wa full physi panic atta A healthy heart can beat two hundred beats per minute for days without being damaged by (Bourne 2000).
+full pani ny wa physi c att A healthy heart can beat two hundred beats per minute for days without being damaged by (Bourne 2000).
 Having said that, I strongly recommend that you see your doctor for a cal examination if you haven't done so, and if you experience panic attacks.
-Although a ck won't cause a heart attack, it's important that you make sure your symptoms can be to panic attacks and are not indicative of some kind of physical problem.
-Myt h 2: I could faint during a panic attack. • On a scale from 0 to 10, how much do you believe this to be true?
-(0 = not at all, $10 = \text{completely believe it}$) • Do you know anyone who has ever fainted because of a panic attack?
-Have you yourself ever passed out because of the panic? that your you're go chances a constriction.
-The mose and Although overbreat your body Expression is caused when the blood rushes from your head.
-During a panic attack, the fact heart is pumping harder, increasing your circulation, means that it is very unlikely that ing to faint (although it's not impossible).
-If you haven't fainted during a panic attack before, re it won't happen.
-The dizziness and light-headedness you may experience is likely due to on in the arteries in your brain, so your brain isn't getting as much blood as it's used to.
-Se sensations can also be caused by hyperventilating, which you can stop by covering your mouth with your hands (or with a paper bag if you prefer, although this isn't necessary).
-When you're hyperventilating it feels like you can't breathe, the real problem is that by hing (breathing quickly and shallowly), you have decreased the levels of carbon dioxide in you covering your nose and mouth allows you to rebreathe the air you've just exhaled, the carbon dioxide levels in your system to normal and stopping the hyperventilating.
-Myt h 3: I'll lose control if I have a panic attack. • On a scale from 0 to 10, how much do you believe this to be true?
-(0 = not at all, $10 = \text{completely believe it}$)
+Although a ack won't cause a heart attack, it's important that you make sure your symptoms can be to panic attacks and are not indicative of some kind of physical problem.
+Myt h 2: I could faint during a panic attack. • On a scale from 0 to 10, how much do you believe this to be true? $(0 = \text{not at all}, 10 = \text{completely believe it})$ - Do you know anyone who has ever fainted because of a panic attack?
+Have you yourself ever passed out because of the panic? you'n char consonose Althory your your re goi nces a stricti The and aough breat bod Estainting is caused when the blood rushes from your head.
+During a panic attack, the fact heart is pumping harder, increasing your circulation, means that it is very unlikely that ng to faint (although it's not impossible).
+If you haven't fainted during a panic attack before, are it won't happen.
+The dizziness and light-headedness you may experience is likely due to on in the arteries in your brain, so your brain isn't getting as much blood as it's used to. se sensations can also be caused by hyperventilating, which you can stop by covering your mouth with your hands (or with a paper bag if you prefer, although this isn't necessary), when you're hyperventilating it feels like you can't breathe, the real problem is that by hing (breathing quickly and shallowly), you have decreased the levels of carbon dioxide in you.
+So covering your nose and mouth allows you to rebreathe the air you've just exhaled, the carbon dioxide levels in your system to normal and stopping the hyperventilating.
+The 3: I'll lose control if I have a panic attack.
+On a scale from 0 to 10, how much do you believe this to be true?
+(0 = not at all, 10 = completely believe it) Do you know anyone who has ever lost control because they had a panic attack?
+Have you yourself ever lost control because of the panic?